Khwairakpam Chaoba: Recognition and reception

 He was awarded the Sahitya Ratna by the Manipur Sahitya Parishad in 1948.
 Fellow author and poet Elangbam Dinamani Singh included Chaoba in his one of his books about criticism of poets.
 In Amaresh Datta's Encyclopedia of Indian Literature, Volume 1, he says of Chaoba: "By use of common language and very homely image, [he] could set a good example of elegy in Meitei through this single poem.
-In fact, many of the poems of [his] contain eelegaic elements and atmosphere, as he looks upon the human life from a melancholic and tragic standpoint.
+In fact, many of the poems of [his] contain elegiac elements and atmosphere, as he looks upon the human life from a melancholic and tragic standpoint.
 This feeling comes to him from his love of everything Manipuri, the flora and fauna, the disintegrated tradition, which was once the beacon light and his deep involvement with the lot of man in his life.
-Therefore, when he writes about aunt ng, an elegaic feeling pervades his mind and as a result, his expression becomes melancholic and elegaic in nature".
+Therefore, when he writes about anything, an elegiac feeling pervades his mind and as a result, his expression becomes melancholic and elegiac in nature."